vaibhavantil2/core/docs/core/04_core-concepts/02_web-client/04_angular/angular.md

 Inject the `Glue42Store` service in your component/service of choice in order to use the [Glue42 Web](../../../../reference/core/latest/glue42%20web/index.html) API.
 It is recommended that you create your own Angular service that injects the `Glue42Store` and exposes only the functionality your app needs.

-When initializing the Glue42 Web library with the `Glue42Ng` module, you can use the `holdInit` property (see [Glue42Ng Module](#library_features-glue42ng_module)) to configure the Angular framework to wait or not for the Glue42 factory function to resolve before bootstrapping your first component.
+When initializing the Glue42 Web library with the `Glue42Ng` module, you can use the `holdInit` property (see [Glue42Ng Module](#library_features-glue42ng_module)) to configure whether the Angular framework must wait for the Glue42 factory function to resolve before bootstrapping your first component.
 Depending on this setting, you can use the `Glue42Store` service in different ways.
 Below are given examples and short explanations for both cases:

 - #### holdInit: true